Alex-Lafleur/Cardano-Constitution-Draft/README.md

 No Person shall be a Constitutional Committee member who shall not have attained the majority according to the law and standard of his respective country, and been one year an ADA Holder of the Cardano Blockchain, and who shall not, when elected, hold a position of political power in any country of the world.

-The Committee members shall not, under any circumstances, share their hot and cold keys with anyone, and no person shall vote on their behalf.
+The Committee members shall not, under any circumstances, share their hot and cold keys with anyone, and no person shall vote on their behalf at any time while serving as a member of the Constitutional Committee.

 The Constitutional Committee member during a ''state of no-confidence'' who was found, beyond a reasonable doubt, to be involved in what caused the community to ratify the ''Motion of no-confidence'' governance action, shall not have the right to apply as a member of the next Constitutional Committee.
 Judgment in Cases of Impeachment shall not extend further than to removal from the current Committee and the impossibility of being part of the next one under the Cardano Blockchain.